felix-wang-0307/git450/README.md

-# git450
+# Git450
 ## Introduction
-The socket programming project of EE450, 2024 Fall, University of Southern California.
+The Socket Programming Project of EE450, 2024 Fall, University of Southern California.

-This project implements a Git-like project version control system using C/C++ and socket libraries.
+This project implements a Git-like project version control system using **C++11** and UNIX socket libraries.

 ## Files
 - `README.md`: This file.